shamilton1/Experimental/workflow.md

 3. Click ![](/images/fork.PNG) to create a copy of the repository.

     A fork is a copy of the original repository.
 You can make changes to a fork without without affecting the original repository.
 Using your fork, you can fetch updates from or submit changes to the original repository with *Pull Requests*.
  4. Make required changes to markdown files as required.
-See BASIC MARKDOWN EDITING - FIX THIS! - Create new markdown topic ands put subs in it so it can be a single link from here
+See [Editing Markdown][] for more details.

+[Editing Markdown]:markdown.md